 By changing things up from a stand or your normal haunts, you can enjoy another facet of hunting.
 If you’re with a youth or inexperienced hunter, this can also be a great time to get them more familiar with stalking and even walking the forest without fear of scaring off your prey.

 Is it worth it?

-I hope that we’ve proven that you can still be successful deer hunting during windy and rainy conditions.
-With a bit of preparation, knowledge, and luck you can get your prized buck even if its not perfect conditions outside.
+I hope that we’ve proven that you can still be successful deer hunting during windy and rainy days.
+With a bit of preparation, knowledge, and luck, you can get your prized buck even if there’s a rain storm.
 Scout out your hunting area in advance to know where the clearings are, and you’ll be one step closer to getting your prized tag filled even if it’s raining!